 |Aktivitets nivå :||Blandede aktiviter - Kultur & Tema reiser (komfort)|

 It's a short flight (approx. one hour) to Cuzco.
-Uon landing we transfer to our centrally located hotel.
-Set amidst hills in the altiplano, the Imperial City of the Incas, Cuzco was the geographic, cultural and political centre of a vast empire which, at its peak, stretched from present day Quito in Ecuador to Santiago in Chile.
-After the Spanish conquistadores invaded the city they started building on top of the Incan structures, resulting in unique architecture, a fusion of the Incan and Spanish colonial styles.
+Upon landing we transfer to our centrally located hotel.
+Set amidst hills in the altiplano, the imperial city of the Incas, Cuzco was the geographic, cultural and political centre of a vast empire which, at its peak, stretched from present day Quito in Ecuador to Santiago in Chile.
+After the Spanish Conquistadores invaded the city they started building on top of the Incan structures, resulting in unique architecture, a fusion of the Incan and Spanish colonial styles.
 It is among the most attractive cities in South America.
 We will have a short walking tour around the compact city centre to get our bearings, and will visit Qorikancha – the Sun Temple, located in the Santo Domingo Church and Monastery.
 It is recommended to take it easy upon arrival into Cuzco and to drink plenty of water to allow your body time to acclimatise to the altitude (3,400m).
+Accommodation (2 nights) - standard departures: Hotel Warari (or similar) / premium departures: Hotel San Agustin Plaza (or similar) **

 We have a full-day tour combining the highlights in and around the city.
 Outside the town are Inca ruins, notably the fortress of Sacsayhuaman where the Inca armies made their last stand against the Conquistadores.
 In the centre we visit the Plaza de Armas, and see many examples of the famous Inca stonework.
 One of Cuzco’s most picturesque areas is the San Blas District, where many artisan workshops are found.
 It’s a bit of a climb up the cobbled streets but a fascinating neighbourhood to visit and affords some great views over the city.
 We will also go to San Pedro Market, which is the place to try some local produce. **

-In order to beat the day-trippers coming from Cuzco, we wake early this morning and catch the bus (approx. thirty minutes) up the winding road to the greatest ruin in the world; Machu Picchu.
+In order to beat the day-trippers coming from Cuzco, we wake early this morning and catch the bus (approx. thirty minutes) up the winding road to the greatest ruin in the world - Machu Picchu.
 This is one of the architectural and engineering marvels of the ancient world, in a mountain setting of staggering immensity.
-The Spaniards never found it; the Incas left no records about it, so Machu Picchu remains a great enigma, a city lost for centuries in the jungle until it was rediscovered in 1911 by the American historian Hiram Bingham.
+The Spaniards never found it; the Incas left no records of it, so Machu Picchu remains a great enigma, a city lost for centuries in the jungle until it was rediscovered in 1911 by the American historian Hiram Bingham.
 The well-preserved Inca architecture, combined with its spectacular location on a mountain spur high above the Urubamba River, makes Machu Picchu one of the world's most impressive ruins.
 Your leader will give you a two/three hour guided tour of the ruins and afterwards there will be free time to explore at your leisure.
 There are some spectacular walks around the site that you may wish to do, including following the path to the Inca Drawbridge.
 Once you’ve had your fill, return to Aguas Calientes in time to catch an afternoon train back to Ollantaytambo, and continue by road to Cuzco (approx. two hours drive).
+Accommodation (1 night) - standard departures: Hotel Warari (or similar) / premium departures: Hotel San Agustin Plaza (or similar) **

 For land only travellers the tour ends after breakfast. **

 All breakfasts and one lunch are included in the price of the tour.
+The tap water in Peru is not safe to drink but often your leader will offer to look after a group kitty and buy large containers of drinking water that you can refill a bottle from.
 Hotel breakfasts are normally simple buffet-style affairs, usually including bread/toast and jam, cereal, sometimes eggs or a cooked dish, sometimes fruit, tea/coffee and fruit juice.
+Regrettably we can not guarantee that wheat/gluten free products will be available for breakfast in all locations - if you have an intolerance you may wish to bring your own breakfast food from home.
 Where lunch and dinner is not included we'll visit a variety of cafes and restaurants.
 Peruvian cuisine has developed a reputation for its flavours and originality and it’s well worth trying out a few of the local delicacies.
 Amongst these are ceviche (a spicy dish of seafood or fish marinated in lime juice), lomo saltado (a Peruvian take on a beef stir-fry) and various hearty soups such as the delicious quinoa soup.
 Other dishes include roasted cuy (guinea pig), Alpaca steak, and to drink, the national beverage: Pisco Sour.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.